 |Wilmington College Grant||Varies||WC Grant.
 Based on academic achievement and financial need.|

 Work-study enables students to work and earn money to help defray personal expenses.
 It is a need-based employment opportunity offered to you as part of your financial aid award.
 Work-study students are an important part of the college operations.
 Opportunities for employment during the academic year are campus-wide and include (but not limited to) the library, athletic facilities, administrative and academic offices.

-While most work-study positions are on-campus, Wilmington College also partners with various off-campus sites such as the YMCA, area school districts, and counseling centers through our community service program.
-Unlike, other aid programs, work-study earnings are not guaranteed since it is your responsibility to find a work study job.
+While most work-study positions are on-campus, Wilmington College also partners with various off-campus sites such as area school districts and counseling centers through our community service program.
+Unlike, other aid programs, work-study earnings are not guaranteed since it is your responsibility to find a work-study job.

 Also, work-study earnings will not be credited to your student account.
 Instead, students receive paychecks on a bi-weekly basis for hours worked.
 WC work-study positions are funded primarily by federal funds and are available only to students awarded Federal Work-study as part of their financial aid award.
 Students can receive up to $2,500 per academic year.

 Student employees are not eligible for traditional benefit packages, but there are other “benefits” like flexible hours, valuable work experience, insight into possible careers, and a better understanding of how the college operates.
 Available work-study positions are posted on WHOLElink.
 Students interested in obtaining a community service based work-study position are encouraged to meet with our Service Learning Coordinator.

 Loans are money that you borrow and must be repaid according to the terms of each type of loan.
 A variety of low interest loans are available to students and parents.
 Loans make up a large part of a student’s financial aid award.
 It is in your best interest to only borrow what you need.